 Deposit Match Bonuses

 Deposit match bonuses award bonus money based on the amount a player deposits.
 The most commonly offered bonus across US iGaming platforms, deposit match bonuses, give players a percentage of a deposit back as a bonus, up to a certain amount.
 Players can deposit the maximum (usually $1,000) or go with the smallest deposit possible (usually $10) to take advantage of the deal.

-Using that offer, new players earn up to $1,500 in bonus money.
+Using that offer, new players earn up to $1,000 in bonus money.
 Deposit match bonuses usually require a certain amount of playthroughs to unlock the bonus.

 Playthrough requires the player to wager a multiple of the deposit to unlock the full bonus.
-Playthrough requirements generally range from 20x to 30x the deposit.
+Playthrough requirements can range from 1x to 30x the deposit.

 On most platforms, the match bonus is unlocked in smaller increments as players advance through the playthrough requirement.